ibm-cloud-docs/account/exporting-usage.md

 1. From the Contact support section, click **Create a case**.
 1. For the category, select **Billing and usage**.
 1. For the topic, select **Billing and usage**, and for the subtopic, select **Exporting your usage details to a .csv file**.
 1. Complete the required fields.
-For the description of the support case, you'll need to mention the months that you want the data from.
+For the description of the support case, you need to mention the months that you want the data from.

    To maintain security, do not include any personal information, sensitive data, or device or service credentials in case responses.
 For example, don't include passwords, API keys, secrets, or credit card information.
    {: important}